 Why Veterans ...
 Why Military?

-Although my maternal grandfather served in WWII, and my father served in the Air National Guard many years before I was born, I cannot say that I grew up in a military family.
+My maternal grandfather served in WWII, and my father served in the Air National Guard many years before I was born.
 However, as a child I was instilled with a respect for, and consistent interest in, America's history and those who paved the way for the liberties we now enjoy.
 Combining that with being raised near two Air Force bases and one Army base, I gained a great love, admiration, and respect for our country, and for those who have served, and those who are now serving, to protect and maintain our freedoms.
 Like our founding fathers, our service men and women come from all walks of life with diverse backgrounds and professions.
 In a way they are just like you and me, ordinary people, except for one significant difference.
 At some point they signed on the dotted line—willing to lay down their life for you, me, and values that America embraces.
 I cannot dismiss the fact that throughout the history of the United States of America, our service men and women have, in essence, given up a portion of their freedoms so that we may enjoy ours.

 "Greater love hath no man than this, that a man lay down his life for his friends."
 John 15:13